Who are the Dragons?

 Team formation takes several factors into account, including pre-established geographic zones, the number of volunteer coaches, and the number of players registered in the respective age group.
 Teams are formed by the Dragons’ director of that age category and not by coaches.

 My daughter is unilingual.
 How can I be sure that she will be coached by someone capable of communicating with her?

 We do our best to assign unilingual players at the Micro level to teams that are coached by someone capable of communicating in that language.
 Note that we are constrained by the number of coaches who volunteer and their language abilities.
 We therefore encourage parents who are concerned about language capability to volunteer, wherever possible, as a coach or assistant coach.

 Can my son play on the same team as his friend?

+You can add one friend request on the registration form, and that friend has to request your child also.
+We cannot accommodate multiple friend requests.
 The Dragons form teams based on several factors, including geographic location and the number of volunteer coaches.
 At the Micro level, because of larger numbers of children and a stronger focus on geographic zones, there is already a good chance that players will know others on their team.
-As your child becomes older, even when the teams are more broadly based, we have found that children tend to know their teammates from previous years and from other teams.
-We cannot promise to accommodate a request to play with a friend.
+As your child grows older, even when the teams are more broadly based, we have found that children tend to know their teammates from previous years and from other teams.
+Note that friend requests may not be possible for late registrations.